Notice of HIPAA Privacy Practices

 Because we believe regular care is very important to your vision and general health, we will remind you of a scheduled appointment or that it is time for you to contact us and make an appointment.
 Additionally, we may contact you to follow up on your care and inform you of treatment options or services that may be of interest to you or your family.

 These communications are an important part of our philosophy of partnering with our patients to be sure they receive the best preventive and restorative care modern healthcare can provide.
-They may include postcards, folding postcards, letters, telephone reminders or electronic reminders such as email or text message (unless you tell us that you do not want to receive these reminders).
+They may include postcards, folding postcards, letters, telephone reminders, or electronic reminders such as email or text messages (unless you tell us that you do not want to receive these reminders).

 To Business Associates

-We may have contracted with third parties (referred to as a business associate) to use and disclose your health information to perform services for us, such as billing services.
+We may have contracted with third parties (referred to as business associates) to use and disclose your health information to perform services for us, such as billing services.
 We will obtain each business associate's written agreement to safeguard your health information.

 NOTICE OF PRIVACY PRACTICES